You should be cautious about entering any copyrighted material into the prompt of any generative AI tool.

 What to consider when using these tools in scholarship?

 There are many AI powered research tools that can help you start a literature search.
 These tools, like ConnectedPapers or Scopus, use AI to connect literature through citation tracking and mapping.
 Some of the tools create literature maps or graphs to show you how different sources are used across the scholarly conversation.
-A list of selected tools is available below; you can also refer to the AI Faculty Toolkit [link opens in new tab].
+A list of selected tools is available below; you can also refer to Fisher's AI Toolkit:

 As AI technology evolves, publishers, disciplinary associations, and publication manuals are working to develop ways to acknowledge when AI was used.
 Make sure to check a publisher's website before submitting a manuscript to know if you should be acknowledging use of AI and how they want that acknowledgment to be formatted.